Anjana-MU/..CSharp/StaticModifier/Notes.md

 - If object under the consideration can exists only once in entire application then it would come under "static"
 - If a method does not use any field variable inside it then it can be static method.
 - If your class has no state and is just a series of related methods that, when given an input, will give you an output then you have an excellent candidate for a static class. (state here refers to changed behaviour)

+Contains:
+- In classes, interfaces, and structs, you may add the static modifier to fields, methods, properties, operators, events, and constructors.
+- Overload

+Cannot contain:
+- Local method variables
+- Override as classes are sealed

 Usage:
 Static class: